 Hazelwood dredger fell success

-The second of the dredger demolition works carried out today (Thursday 29 October) at the Hazelwood Rehabilitation Project proved another success.
+The second of the dredger demolition works carried out on Thursday 29 October at the Hazelwood Rehabilitation Project proved another success.

 Dredger 10 came down a little after 10am with all key objectives of the demolition realised.
 The main outcome, a safe and successful fell, was achieved with Dredger 10 on the ground.